kvas-it/votegrity/README.md

    signs the list and publishes it on the server.
-4. Counter generates N ballot tokens, uses them to create empty ballots, signs each ballot, encrypts it with moderator's public key and publishes all ballots to the server.
+4. Counter generates N ballot tokens, uses them to create empty ballots, signs each ballot, encrypts it with moderator's public key and publishes all ballots on the server.
 5. Moderator decrypts the ballots, generates the mapping of voters to ballots, encrypts it with his public key and stores on the server.
 6. Moderator sends one ballot to each voter via e-mail